Dispersion of active particles in oscillatory Poiseuille flow

 As shown in figure \ref{fig:Deff_fixPe_diffPes_chi}, the scaled dispersion coefficient $\avg{D^\mathrm{eff}}/D_\mathrm{nf}^\mathrm{eff}$ for passive particles decreases monotonically with $\chi$.
 For active particles, the scaled dispersion coefficient exhibits rich behavior that depends on the flow ($Pe$) and swim ($Pe_s$) speeds.
-At low activity [e.g., $Pe_s=1$ in figure \ref{fig:Deff_fixPe_diffPes_chi}(a)], the scaled dispersion coefficient remains a monotonically decreasing function of $\chi$.
-For higher activity [e.g., $Pe_s=5$ in figure \ref{fig:Deff_fixPe_diffPes_chi}(a)], the scaled dispersion coefficient begins at a low plateau and increases as a function of $\chi$, eventually converging to the common high-frequency limit.
+At low activity [e.g., $Pe_s=1$ in figure \ref{fig:Deff_fixPe_diffPes_chi}(b)], the scaled dispersion coefficient remains a monotonically decreasing function of $\chi$.
+For higher activity [e.g., $Pe_s=5$ in figure \ref{fig:Deff_fixPe_diffPes_chi}(b)], the scaled dispersion coefficient begins at a low plateau and increases as a function of $\chi$, eventually converging to the common high-frequency limit.

-Interestingly, in figure \ref{fig:Deff_fixPe_diffPes_chi}(b), the scaled dispersion coefficient exhibits oscillatory behavior as a function of $\chi$ for $Pe_s=5$.
+In figures \ref{fig:Deff_fixPe_diffPes_chi}(c) and \ref{fig:Deff_fixPe_diffPes_chi}(d), at low activity ($Pe_s = 1$; red markers), the effective dispersion coefficient $\avg{D^{\mathrm{eff}}}/D_T$ and the scaled dispersion coefficient $\avg{D^\mathrm{eff}}/D_\mathrm{nf}^\mathrm{eff}$ decrease monotonically with $\chi$, exhibiting a plateau around $\chi \sim 10$ and then continuing to decrease towards the no-flow limit.
+However, in figure \ref{fig:Deff_fixPe_diffPes_chi}(d), the scaled dispersion coefficient exhibits oscillatory behavior as a function of $\chi$ for $Pe_s=5$.
 This non-trivial variation occurs when the flow P\'{e}clet number is sufficiently large.
 For $Pe_s=5$ and $Pe=40$, we see that $\avg{D^\mathrm{eff}}/D_\mathrm{nf}^\mathrm{eff}$ exhibits both a minimum and a maximum at different frequencies.
 The observed oscillatory behavior likely results from resonance in which the flow oscillation timescale matches an intrinsic timescale of the ABPs.
 Because the dynamics of ABPs involve multiple timescales, the intrinsic timescale that leads to resonant diffusion cannot be easily obtained.
 In the following, we investigate this phenomenon numerically by identifying the thresholds of this oscillation as a function of $\chi$, $Pe$, and $Pe_s$.